Framework-R-D/phlex-design/doc/ch_conceptual_design/hofs/partitioned_folds.rst

 Partitions
 ^^^^^^^^^^

-Factorizing a set of data into non-overlapping subsets that collectively span the entire set is called creating a set *partition* [Wiki-partition]_.
+Factorizing a set of data into non-overlapping subsets that collectively span the entire set is called creating a set *partition* [Wiki-Partition]_.
 Each subset of the partition is called a *cell*.
 In the above example, the role of the :math:`\textit{into\_spills}` operation is to partition the input sequence into `Spill`\ s so that there is one fold result per `Spill`.
 In general, however, the partitioning function is of the form :math:`\textit{part}: \{\iset{c}\} \rightarrow \mathbb{P}(\iset{c})`, where: